Taufiq Rafat

 Taufiq Rafat (25 October 1927 – 2 August 1998), was a Pakistani author and poet.
 His work influenced other Pakistani poets and he is credited with the introduction of the concept of a "Pakistani idiom" in English literature.
+He is also known as "Ezra Pound" of Pakistan for his modernist style that includes a naturalist view.
+He did several translations including the works of Bulleh Shah, a well known Pakistani poet, which was published in Oxford University Press.

 Rafat conducted poetry workshops, which influenced many younger poets.

-After surviving a stroke in 1984, he wrote no more.He died fourteen years later in 1998 at the age of 71 in Lahore.
+After surviving a stroke in 1984, he wrote no more.
+He died fourteen years later in 1998 at the age of 71 in Lahore.

 Examples of Poems written by him

 Children Understand Him

-Here the poet realizes the life of Old Man.
-A young grandfather of three grandchildren(2 sons, 1 daughter) of his son.
-The metaphor here is used 'Otherwise he is a Dry Stream Bed' which means once his(old man/grandfather) life ran like a river or stream and now it is dry.
-It means when he was young, he used to live like other young man.
+Here the poet describes the life of Old Man.
+A young grandfather of three grandchildren (2 sons, 1 daughter) of his son.
+The metaphor here is used 'Otherwise he is a Dry Stream Bed' which means once his (old man/grandfather) life ran like a river or stream but now it is dry.
+It means when he was in his youth, he used to live like other young men.
 Further is written 'Living on Memories' which means He is now living on memories.
-And further it is written that 'And the hospitality Now given, revoked Of his sons and daughters' which means when the guest arrive, he(old man/grandfather) sent to his room because of many causes such as because he may bore new guests on stories of his life and wherever he will go, children will follow him.
-Further, here is 'From man-roar, and friendly' which means They(grandchildren) give friendly punches on his(grandfather)'s chest.
-'And damp kisses on scrubbed cheeks, They sail to the harbour of his knees' which means that he(old man) gives damp kisses to their grandchildren, ever that are dirty.
-And grandchildren feel safe on his(old man) knees.
+And further it is written that 'And the hospitality Now given, revoked Of his sons and daughters' which means when the guest arrive, he (old man/grandfather) sent to his room because of many causes such as because he may bore new guests on stories of his life and wherever he will go, children will follow him.
+Further, here is 'From man-roar, and friendly' which means They (grandchildren) give friendly punches on his (grandfather)'s chest.
+'And damp kisses on scrubbed cheeks, They sail to the harbour of his knees' which means that he (old man) gives damp kisses to their grandchildren, ever that are dirty.
+And grandchildren feel safe on his (old man) knees.